Fountain Square at Station Park

 Natural hot springs in Monroe, Utah.
 Soothing soaking, grassy tent campsites, pioneer cabins, tropical fish ponds, hiking, biking & more!

-Mystic Hot Springs creates an authentic environment which raises self-awareness by direct experience with nature, art and antiquities.
+Mystic Hot Springs creates an authentic environment that raises self-awareness through direct experience with nature, art, and antiquities.

 History of Mystic Hot Springs